 Digital technology now enables us to imagine providing the full content of any book to anyone, anytime.
 Libraries can and should ensure that this becomes a reality, with the goal to unleash an explosion of learning and creativity.

-Go between the covers: discover Boston’s hidden Renaissance art with Beyond Words: Italian Renaissance Books, on view now through January 16, 2017 at The Isabella Stewart Gardner Museum.This post is a sponsored collaboration between Isabella Stewart Gardner Museum and Boston magazine's advertising department.
+Go between the covers: discover Boston’s hidden Renaissance art with Beyond Words: Italian Renaissance Books, on view now through January 16, 2017 at The Isabella Stewart Gardner Museum.This is a paid partnership between Isabella Stewart Gardner Museum and Boston Magazine's City/Studio